 My only gripe about this knife is that out of the box, there’s not a good edge to strike a Ferro rod, but this is easily resolved with a little work, with a file, to square off a section of the spine.

 The BK16 comes with the nylon sheath that provides a pocket to store items like duct tape, fishing line, a small multitool, like the Leatherman Squirt, and a mini-firesteel.
 This would provide an EDC camping/survival kit in one sheath.

 |9 Inches Length||422 grams||Blade made of 1095 Cro-Van||25.4 millimeter thick blade||Grivory Handle Material||Comes With Cordura Sheath|

 Ka-Bar Becker BK7

-The Becker BK7 is a combat and utility knife with a 7 inch blade.
-Originally this knife stole the show for me, but many times, I can make due with a smaller blade.
+The Becker BK7 is a combat and utility knife with a 7-inch blade.
+Originally this knife stole the show for me, but many times, I can make do with a smaller blade.
 The blade is 1095 Cro-Van steel blade and is 3/16″ thick at it’s thickest point.

 This knife, while rugged enough for any camp task, would make for a lethal weapon, if it had to be used in that role.
 The Sheath also has a nifty pocket on the front which is the perfect size for a Becker Remora knife, which is perfect for those smaller camp tasks.